 - Step 6 – The IFTA in the carrier base jurisdiction sends a transmittal report to all the other jurisdictions where the vehicle was operating in.

 - Step 7 – All payments and transmittal reports from other states are handled through the carrier IFTA base jurisdiction

-- Step 8 – Carrier pays whatever they owed to the base jurisdiction, and base jurisdiction pays all other IFTA jurisdictions what they owe and receive what is due to them from other jurisdictions.
+- Step 8 – Carrier pays whatever they owe to the base jurisdiction, and the base jurisdiction pays all other IFTA jurisdictions what they owe and receives what is due to them from other jurisdictions.

 When Are IFTA Taxes Filed?

 The IFTA tax rates primarily benefit truck drivers who travel and pass through various jurisdictions regularly and then use fuel in all those jurisdictions but only buy the fuel in one province.

 The IFTA eliminates tax paperwork dramatically for drivers, saves time, eliminates accounting errors, and simplifies compliance with fuel tax laws.